mikedilger/mosaic-spec/docs/identity.md

 * Publishing/modifying a user's [Profile](profile.md) record.

-Subkeys MAY be deterministically derived from the master secret key, or they MAYt not.
+Subkeys MAY be deterministically derived from the master secret key, or they MAY NOT.
 Nothing in the Mosaic spec requires such.

 ## Rollover and Revocation